 Despite some of the music selection and the mixture of both core and casual dancing, the game plays very well.
 The PlayStation Move accurately determines whether or not you are making the right motions, and while it only accounts for your left/right hand, Everybody Dance does a fantastic job at taking your movements.
 The one gameplay issue I have is when the game wants the player to turn around and look away from the screen; it’s only a few seconds, but not being able to look at the screen to find out your next dance move is annoying and personally can take me out of it.
 While the game is played, it is fun to see screenshots taken while you are performing, and the regular pop ups from the game do a great job at telling the player how they are doing.
 In Everybody Dance, you can also see the music video or yourself while you are playing.
 Sony have even included the option of singing while dancing with lyrics on screen.
 You can plug in a SingStar microphone, a PlayStation Wireless Headset or use the camera itself, and the game is able to take in your voice accurately while the song is played.

 The inclusion of a variety of modes is a nice touch, too.
 Sony included a fitness mode, which allows players to count their calories during a set list of songs.
 In this mode, they have included a Professional + difficulty, which gave me a good workout.
+To further enhance your fitness journey, using a tdee calculator lose weight can help you track your energy needs and optimize your progress.
 The mode is a bit primitive though, as you cannot pick your own set list of songs to dance to.
 You can skip parts of the set list, but it’s still a pain.
 In addition, Sony also enabled players the ability to create their own dance routines as it captures their movements.
 Another mode included is Party Mode, which has up to 20 players dancing against each other one-on-one.

 As well as those three modes, players are able to publish their highlights to Facebook, Twitter, and PlayStation Network for people to watch.
 Unfortunately these highlights are pre-decided and cannot be changed, but the social aspect of Everybody Dance is a cool addition regardless.
 It also has a video sharing system in-game which gives you the latest to be uploaded, most popular, and friends’ uploads.
 You can even search for the dancer you want to find — There is a favoriting system which tells the servers which is the most popular too.
 People are still using it today, four years later.